danrue/feather/README.md

-Feather is a tarsnap script written in python that performs and maintains a set of backups as defined by a yaml configuration file.
+Feather is a tarsnap backup scheduler that performs and maintains a set of backups as defined by a yaml configuration file.

 ### Features
 - Dynamic scheduling